UI Customization Guide¶

 Loading Order¶

-foundation.css- Design tokens (--vibe-*CSS custom properties), base typography, form styling, Bootstrap-compatible utilitiesstyle.css- VIBE application components built on foundation tokensui.css- Template-specific overrides (your customizations)
+foundation.css- Design tokens (--vibe-*CSS custom properties), base typography, form styling, Bootstrap-compatible utilitiesstyle.css- VIBE application components built on foundation tokenstheme.css- Template-specific overrides (your customizations)

 Design Tokens Reference¶

-All tokens use the --vibe- prefix and can be overridden in your ui.css:
+All tokens use the --vibe- prefix and can be overridden in your theme.css:

 Core Colors¶